mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 That community,
-through years of collaboration, polished a tool that can bring your idea to life on the web.
+through years of collaboration, polished a tool that can bring your ideas to life on the web.

-While the framework might seem magical at first in all that it is able to do, we can see through study and examination
+While the framework might initially seem magical in all that it is able to do, we can see through study and examination